txdemelo/txdemelo.github.io/_pages/research.md

 nav: true
 ---

-My research area is metaphysics.
-I have been focusing on the metaphysics of properties and relations, which, basilar as it is, led me to study further phenomena both in metaphysics and in intersections with language, logic, mind, and meta-ethics.
-My PhD dissertation is on the notion of fundamental/natural relation.
+My recent research has been focusing on the metaphysics of properties and relations, which, fundamental as it is, led me to study further phenomena both in metaphysics and in intersections with language, logic, science, mind, and meta-ethics.
+My PhD dissertation provides a new account of fundamentality/naturalness of relations.
 See a description of it [below](#diss).
-I have published some of what the dissertation is becoming already; this is listed [further below](#publications).
-And other parts of it are being worked out as separate papers too.
+I have published one of the chapters of my dissertation, which is listed [further below](#publications).
+And I am currently preparing the next chapters for publication too.
 See [works in progress](#inprogress) for some of them.

 Besides my dissertation topic, I have been studying other problems I expect to contribute to in the future.
 These involve laws and counterfactuals, higher-order logic and quantification, and ontological categories and metaphysical explanation.

 dissertation {#diss}
 ------------

 I am sympathetic to David Lewis\' view that naturalness/fundamentality explains a lot (namely, similarity, dissimilarity, intrinsicality, duplication, causation, laws of nature, meaning, and thought).
 Indeed, I think the list can be extended (e.g. to essence, change, categories, category mistakes, modes of being, metaphysical dialetheism).
 But to do so, we need to disentangle the notion of naturalness from Lewis\' own specific metaphysical commitments.
-The structure of naturalness must be richer.
+Moreover, the structure of naturalness must be richer.
 For starters, naturalness is not a monadic singular property of monadic properties (some of which happen to be properties of tuples).
-Naturalness is better construed as a relation between categories and relations; moreover, not less surprisingly, naturalness must be somehow attributable to slots of relations.
+Naturalness is better construed as a relation between categories and relations; moreover, not less surprisingly, naturalness must be somehow attributable to positions (or 'slots') of relations.

 publications
 ------------